PrincetonUniversity/PsyNeuLink/docs/source/BasicsAndPrimer.rst

     my_encoder.run([1, 4.7, 3.2, 6, 2])
     [array([0.88079707, 0.88079707, 0.88079707, 0.88079707, 0.88079707])]

-The order in which Mechanisms appear in the list of the `add_linear_pathway <Composition.add_linear_pathway>` method determines their order in the pathway.
-More complicated arrangements can be created by adding nodes individually using a Composition's `add_nodes <Composition.add_nodes>` method, and/or by creating intersecting pathways, as shown in some of the examples further below.
+The order in which Mechanisms appear in the list of the **pathways** argument of the Composition's constructor determines their order in the pathway.
+More complicated arrangements can be created by using one of the Compositions `pathway addition methods <Composition_Pathway_Addition_Methods>`, by adding nodes individually using a Composition's `add_nodes <Composition.add_nodes>` method, and/or by creating intersecting pathways, as shown in some of the examples further below.

 PsyNeuLink picks sensible defaults when necessary Components are not specified.
 In the example above no `Projections
 <Projection>` were actually specified, so PsyNeuLink automatically created the appropriate types (in this case,